Home » Coffee Beans » Storing beans

 Storing beans

-There's a time and place for everything.
-For coffee, the time is now and the place is...
-I think it'll take a bit of explaining.
-Read on.
+There’s a time and place for everything.
+For coffee, the time is now and the place is NOT in the fridge.

 Raw beans

-Before roasting, raw (green) coffee can be stored in sacks, bags, barrels... it hardly matters.
-Unroasted coffee will keep for months in moderate storage conditions.
-In fact, why not fill your basement with green coffee and swim through it?
+Before roasting, raw (green) coffee can be stored in sacks, bags, barrels… it hardly matters.
+Unroasted coffee will keep for months in your house.
+In fact, why not fill your basement with raw coffee and swim through it?

 Roasted beans